pygame/pygame/docs/reST/ref/freetype.rst

    specified to specify which face index to load.
 Defaults to 0; font loading will fail if the given index is not contained in the font.

-   The 'style' argument will set the default style (italic, underline, bold) used to draw this font.
+   The 'style' argument will set the default style (oblique, underline, bold) used to draw this font.
 This style may be overriden on any ``Font.render()`` call.